schlae/HardDriveInfo/README.md

 ### 11647-502 "STEP LOGIC"

 This device interfaces with the MFM control cable.
+In the ST-225N, a similar device provides glue logic but seems to be used in a different operating mode.

 **Pin Description**